donalffons/opencascade.js/README.md

     ```
     This code will load the WebAssembly version of the library.

-# Build it

-You can build OpenCascade.js yourself.
-The easiest way to do that is to build and run the docker container, which is correctly configured for building the library.
-Follow these steps:

-## On Linux

-If you're using Linux (probably also if you're on MacOS), you may want to use the `build.sh` script.
-This is a helper-script, which will allow you to

-  * build the container
-  * execute the build
-  * open a shell inside the container
-  * clear your build cache

-## On Windows

-To build the container, open a command prompt or terminal in the directory of `opencascade.js` and enter:

-    ```
-    docker build -t opencascade.js .
-    ```

-Then execute the build, while sharing several folders with your current directory:

-    ```
-    docker run -it ^
-      -v "%cd%\build":"/opencascade/build/" ^
-      -v "%cd%\dist":"/opencascade/dist/" ^
-      -v "%cd%\emscripten-cache":"/emscripten/upstream/emscripten/cache/" ^
-      -v "%cd%\embind":"/opencascade/embind/" ^
-      opencascade.js
-    ```

-## Re-building

-Currrently, you have to run the `docker build` and `docker run` commands after each change, for every build.

 # Contributing

 Contributions are welcome!
 Feel free to have a look at the [todo-list](Todo.md) if you need some inspiration on what else needs to be done.